-- A. General Posting Rules No campaign activity shall be environmentally harmful to any part of ISU grounds or facilities. - a.
-No campaign activity shall be environmentally harmful to any part of ISU grounds or facilities. - b.
-No campaign material shall be attached to any tree or utility pole.
-No campaign activity shall leave behind any damage to any part of ISU grounds or facilities. - c.
-No campaign material shall be attached to any glass door, safety equipment or any place that would obstruct safe and normal movement. - d.
-Littering on campus is prohibited.
-Campaign materials such as handbills shall be distributed directly to students. - e.
-Campaign materials shall not be place on car windshields. - f.
-Campaign posters or other campaign materials shall not cover any other campaign materials that belong to another candidate or party. - g.
-If ground stakes are used for campaign materials, they shall not be larger than two inches in diameter. - h.
-Campaign material shall not be place within five (5) feet of any border of any sidewalk on campus. - i.
-The candidate is responsible for any damage which may occur from the commission removing signs that are in violation of these election rules. - j.
-In the event a violation results in property damage, candidates will be required to make full financial restitution. - k.
-The commission shall present further campaign poster and sign restrictions at the Candidates' Meeting. - 1.
-Candidates may construct and distribute campaign material in languages other than English, with the understanding that all place-specific limitations to the number of posters will be enforced per candidate, regardless of language.
+- A. General Posting Rules - 1)No campaign activity shall be environmentally harmful to any part of ISU grounds or facilities. - 2) No campaign material shall be attached to any tree or utility pole.
+No campaign activity shall leave behind any damage to any part of ISU grounds or facilities. - 3) No campaign material shall be attached to any glass door, safety equipment or any place that would obstruct safe and normal movement. - 4) Littering on campus is prohibited.
+Campaign materials such as handbills shall be distributed directly to students. - 5) Campaign materials shall not be placed on car windshields. - 6) Campaign posters or other campaign materials shall not cover any other campaign materials that belong to another candidate or party. - 7) If ground stakes are used for campaign materials, they shall not be larger than two inches in diameter. - 8) Campaign material shall not be place within five (5) feet of any border of any sidewalk on campus.

-B. Administration Building
+9) The candidate is responsible for any damage which may occur from the commission removing signs that are in violation of these election rules.

+- 10) In the event a violation results in property damage, candidates will be required to make full financial restitution. - 11) The commission shall present further campaign poster and sign restrictions at the Candidates' Meeting. - 12) Candidates may construct and distribute campaign material in language other than English, with the understanding that all place-specific limitations to the number of posters will be enforced per candidate, regardless of language. - B. Administration Building

-a.
-No signs are allowed in the Administration Building.
+1)No signs are allowed in the Administration Building.